ImranR98/Backdraft/README.md

 - Automated testing for all API endpoints using Mocha, Chai, SuperTest, and mongodb-memory-server.
 - Standardized logging using Winston and Morgan.
 - Mongoose and TypeScript used for easier database querying and increased type safety.
+- User email verification and "forgot password" functionality enabled by Nodemailer.

 ## Setup/Usage
 1. Use `npm i` to install required dependencies.
-2. Create a copy of `template.env`, rename it to `.env`, and fill in the appropriate details.
+2. Create a copy of `template.env`, rename it to `.env`, and fill in the appropriate details as described in that file.
+Refer to the `dotenv` [documentation](https://www.npmjs.com/package/dotenv) for details on how this works.
 Alternatively, set up environment variables some other way.
 3. Test the project, build it for production, or run it in a development environment using the scripts defined in `package.json`.